 As administrators, we will seek to resolve conflicts peacefully and in a manner that is positive for the community.

-We can’t foresee every situation, and thus if in the administrator’s judgment the best thing to do is to ask a disrespectful individual to leave, we will do so.
+We can’t foresee every situation, and thus it is in the administrator’s judgment whether the best thing to do is to ask a disrespectful individual to leave.

 Freetrail Slack Guidelines

 After you sign in you’ll be added to the #introduce-yourself channel and a few others.
 You can also get an up-to-date listing of all available channels and join those that fit with your realm(s) of expertise and/or interest — simply click on Channels in the left-hand sidebar, scroll through the list, and join whichever interest you.